MiztahBoneZ/Pokemon-Web3/README.md

 - [ ] Leaderboards and Achievements Linked to Blockchain

 > [!NOTE]
-> As advised, gameplay modes other than round-robin gameplay.
+> As advised, gameplay modes other than round-robin gameplay are allowed.

 ## Features